bogdanpetru/time-back/README.md

 **chores**

-- [x] add webpack alias for providers
-  - [ ] not sure this is needed because anything I would want to import should bee already a child, or it should reside ini @app/common
-- [x] think about providers vs importing services directly
-- [ ] add eslint and prettier in webpack
-- [x] move tsconfig to root, so all projects can use the same config
-- [x] clean up
-- [ ] move useForm outside and add generics
-- [X] add types to api
 - [ ] add data validation in firebase
 - [ ] add types to theme
 - [ ] add stats document